ndigirigijohn/DirectEd-x-CATS-Aiken/README.md

 # DirectEd x CATS Hackathon Aiken Development Workshops

 This repository hosts the self-paced version of the DirectEd x CATS Hackathon Aiken curriculum.
-It collects the original workshop notes, runnable validator examples, and end-to-end reference projects so learners can progress through the material entirely from GitHub.
+It collects the workshop notes, runnable validator examples, and end-to-end reference projects so learners can progress through the material entirely from GitHub.
+You can also browse the original Google Drive handouts here: [Complete course content](https://drive.google.com/drive/folders/1yJfc9TsvjdOju5NAb4l2yX1mFbOiT_8k?usp=sharing)[^1].

 ## Repository layout

-- `modules/` – destination for the simplified markdown lessons (to be populated in upcoming steps).
+- `modules/` – simplified markdown lessons, hands-on flows, challenges, and resource links for each module.
-- `module-content-txts/` – original workshop scripts.
-Use these while the migration into `modules/` is in progress.
 - `workshop-examples/` – pure Aiken validators organised by module.
 Documentation lives inside the source files as code comments.
 - `nft-workshop/` – CLI-driven NFT walkthrough that supports the minting-focused lessons.
 - `vesting-example/` – full-stack vesting reference made of a Next.js UI and matching Aiken smart contracts.